Are you ready to discover the Brixton Windmill?

 Venture away from Brixton station, past a small row of shops at the beginning of Brixton Hill and turn down a small dead-end road.
 It’s not until you’re almost upon the Brixton Windmill that it looms out from the maze of gardens and concrete flats that surround it.

-I have to be honest, I lived in Brixton for years without ever stumbling across this hidden gem – it took me researching my Unusual London book before I heard the whisper of a windmill, built during the Georgian period, still standing in Brixton today.
+I have to be honest, I lived in Brixton for years without ever stumbling across this hidden gem.
+It took me researching my Unusual London book before I heard the whisper of the London windmill that was built during the Georgian period and still standing in Brixton today.

 What’s the story behind one of the last of London’s windmills?
 Let’s explore.

 What’s the Story Behind the Brixton Windmill?

 In the midst of the urban density and ever-widening scale of today’s city, it’s difficult to believe that once upon a time in the not too distant past this part of south London was a rural area: a patchwork of farms, woods and clean, wholesome air.

 Still, vestiges of this bucolic past do remain, cosily ensconced by the built-up sprawl.

 You’ll find one such reminder in Brixton’s little-known windmill, the last of 12 windmills that were situated in Lambeth and the last working windmill in London.